Merrit/easy_localization_failure/README.md

 Demonstrating a bug in easy_localization package.
-Only seems to be an issue on Windows, works fine on Linux.
+Only seems to be an issue on Windows, works fine on Linux; tested on `windows-2019` GitHub Actions runner and locally on Windows 11.

 - translations/en.json is complete
 - translations/de.json is missing 1 key that en has ("completed")